Students Called for Military Duty

 The University of Denver supports students called to active duty in the armed services by providing academic support, tuition relief or refunds, and reinstatement of students whose documented service has required their sudden withdrawal or prolonged absence from their enrollment at the institution.
 Service is defined by voluntary or involuntary active duty in the Armed Forces, including such service by a member of the National Guard or Reserve.
 When a University of Denver student is under a call or ordered to active duty, the following provisions will apply.

 This guideline offers suggestions for ways in which academic and administrative units and faculty may assist students who are called to active military duty.

-A University of Denver student who receives orders to report for active military duty should provide a copy of those orders (including the date in which the orders were made and the “reporting date”) to the Military Education Benefits Coordinator in the Office of the Registrar.
-The Military Education Benefits Coordinator will provide a copy of the orders and an official leave of absence request (if applicable) to the Office of Graduate Education or Office of Undergraduate Academic Resources and the Office of Financial Aid if the student has a scholarship or other financial aid.
-The Military Education Benefits Coordinator will notify the faculty members in all courses in which the student is enrolled and will assist with the arrangement of course completion options.
-It is generally the student’s responsibility to work directly with faculty members to determine appropriate course completion options.
+A student who receives orders to report for active military duty should submit a copy of those orders to the Lead Academic Certifying Specialist in the Office of the Registrar.
+The Lead Academic Certifying Specialist will provide a copy of the orders and an official leave of absence request (if applicable) to the Office of Graduate Education or the Office of Undergraduate Academic Resources, as well as the Office of Financial Aid (if applicable), and notify the student's instructors.
+The Specialist may also assist with the arrangement of course completion options, but it is generally the student's responsibility to work directly with instructors to determine appropriate course completion options.

 If, due to the urgency of their military assignments, students are unable to submit the orders before reporting, they may submit them either while on duty or upon returning to school.
 DU can only consider requests for changes to grades or tuition charges after official orders have been submitted.